shawn1m/overture/README.md

 Tips:

 + You may need sudo to start overture on port 53.
-+ You may find default IP network  file and domain file from acknowledgements or just download below files, these files are also included in release.
++ You may find default IP network file and domain file from acknowledgements or just download below files.
+These files are also included in the release.
 + [ip_network file ](https://github.com/17mon/china_ip_list/raw/master/china_ip_list.txt)
 + [base64 domain file](https://github.com/gfwlist/gfwlist/raw/master/gfwlist.txt)
 + You may need some third-party software such as dnsmasq to cache your dns records.